hadley/recipes/recipes/biscuits/vanishing-oatmeal-raisin-cookies.md

 Cream butter and sugars.
 Add eggs and vanilla, then dry ingredients.
 Add 2T extra flour to be more biscuit like.
 Bake for 10-12 minutes at 350F

 Comments: Delicious Oat & Date Bar Variation
 Use 1/2 to 3/4 cup brown sugar, omit white sugar, increase vanilla essence to 1 t and 1 cup chopped dates instead of 1/2 cup raisins.
 Place in a  greased  bar tray.
 Cook for 18 minutes and cut into bars while warm.
+Source: Quaker oats lid